 “Clarity and transparency matter.
 More than two out of three investors said they would apply a bigger discount to a company if its corporate reporting lacked clarity.
 Good reporting can also help to strengthen financial markets and ensure that capital flows to where it can be most usefully invested.”—ACCA (the Association of Chartered Certified Accountants) Global Research, Understanding Investors: Directions for Corporate Reporting

 Eventually, the SEC Surveillance Commission deemed this too good to be true, and indeed it was.
 In-house investigators have revealed inappropriate accounting entries from fiscal year 2009-2014, resulting from pressure imposed by higher management to meet unrealistically high targets, leading to augmented financial figures to present a favorable outcome.
 And what did this bring Toshiba?
-A disgraced, tainted name despite being one of the industry leaders in electronics for a very long time.
+A disgraced, tainted name despite being an industry leader in electronics for a very long time.

 Better Chance of Credit Grant